 - Provides background knowledge

-- Encourages the use of science skills such as collecting data, recording data, observing, and making hypothesis.
+- Encourages the use of science skills such as collecting data, recording data, observing, and making hypotheses.

 Consider getting the materials for one (or more) of these science experiments for your child or classroom.
 These would also make great activities for after school science clubs.
 You may even consider sending one in to your favorite classroom teacher or give as birthday gifts for summer celebrations!